microsoft/vscode-docs/docs/customization/userandworkspace.md

 TOCTitle: User and Workspace Settings
 PageTitle: Visual Studio Code User and Workspace Settings
 DateApproved: 2/3/2016
-MetaDescription: How to modify VS Code User and Workspace Settings.
+MetaDescription: How to modify Visual Studio Code User and Workspace Settings.
 ---

 # User and Workspace Settings